Adapted from Baked: New Frontiers in Baking

 2. In a medium bow, whisk the flour, salt, cocoa powder, cayenne and paprika together.

-3. Put the chocolate, butter, and instant espresso powder in a large blow and set it over a saucepan of simmering water, stirring occasionally, until the chocolate and butter are completely melted and smooth.
+3. Put the chocolate, butter, and instant espresso powder in a large bowl and set it over a saucepan of simmering water, stirring occasionally, until the chocolate and butter are completely melted and smooth.
 Turn off the heat, but keep the bowl over the water and add the sugars.
 Whisk until completely combined, then remove the bowl from the pan.
 The mixture should be room temperature.

 4. Add 3 eggs to the chocolate mixture and whisk until combined.
 Add the remaining eggs and whisk until combined.
 Add the vanilla and stir until combined.
 Do not overbeat the batter at this stage of your brownies will be cakey.